Algorithmology/list-processing-tools-starter/README.md

     assist the members of team tasked with the experimental and analytical evaluation, thereby ensuring that they can run the needed experiments.
-    - **List-Processing Algorithms**: The members of this sub-team will identify and commit a wide variety of list-processing algorithms, working in a separate GitHub repository that they work with the infrastructure team to create and manage.
+    - **List-Processing Algorithms**: The members of this sub-team will identify and commit a wide variety of list-processing algorithms, leveraging a separate GitHub repository that they work with the infrastructure team to create and manage.
 The members of this team are also responsible for running the `bosco` tool on each of the list-processing algorithms and confirming that the tool produces the expected output.
 When this team discovers that `bosco` does not work correctly for a specific list-processing algorithm, they will work with the members of the benchmarking framework team to ensure that the tool is correctly implemented to handle the identified issue.
+This team will also assist the team members tasked with performing the experimental and analytical evaluation to ensure that they can run the needed experiments.
     - **Experimental and Analytical Evaluation**: The members of this sub-team will complete the article published to the algorithm all-hands section of the Algorithmology web site.
 In addition to writing the article, the members